Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors

-{\it Data aggregation in wireless sensor networks:} there is a rich literature related to data aggregation and reduction of energy consumption in wireless sensor networks.
-Most of this literature is based on the idea of reducing power consumption\footnote{The terms power consumption and energy consumption are used interchangeably throughout the paper.} in the communication subsystem by designing protocols that aggregate data along the path from the sensor to the sink, thus minimizing the number of packets to be transmitted in the network \cite{anastasi2009energy,fasolo2007network}.
-The problem of data aggregation in air pollution sensor networks is different.
-The nodes are calibrated individually, and the aggregation is done in the node's sensing subsystem and not in the network, so the objective here is not to minimize the number of packets to be transmitted together in the network, but the energy consumption of the sensing subsystem while maintaining the quality of the calibrated data.
+{\it {Data aggregation and duty cycle in air pollution sensors}:} historically, the subsensing system for energy saving in air pollution sensor networks has been given little consideration.
+However, data pre-processing in air pollution low-cost sensors has a major impact on power consumption and data quality.
+Concas {et al.} \cite{concas2021low} survey analyzes the necessary pre-processing steps for air pollution low-cost sensors, including aspects such as the need to aggregate data to reduce the sampling rate and the calibration of sensors.
+One of the reasons for having to aggregate is the synchronization of sampling intervals to minimize cross-sensitivities.
+The problem of data aggregation in air pollution sensor networks is thus different from other sensor networks.
+The nodes are calibrated individually, and the aggregation is performed in the node's sensing subsystem and not in the network, so the objective here is not to minimize the number of packets to be transmitted together in the network, but the energy consumption of the sensing subsystem while maintaining the quality of the calibrated data.
 This implies defining correctly how often the sensors' signal is sampled to maintain good data quality.
-Table \ref{tab:RW} shows works in which the authors sampled at different frequencies to achieve the best quality of calibrated data in air pollution sensors.
-However, in most of these works the nodes were continuously energized, without running on batteries, and saving energy consumption was not an objective.
-Note that in air pollution sensors, a sampling rate of a few seconds is considered a high sampling rate, while sampling rates in the order of minutes are considered low sampling rates.
+Table~\ref{tab:RW} shows works in which the authors sampled at different frequencies to obtain calibrated data with air pollution sensors, mostly with nodes continuously connected to power.
+For the case of air pollution sensors, the trade-off between sensor sampling and node power consumption has been studied, but node calibration has not been taken into account, using already calibrated sensors \mbox{\cite{ali2020low, chowdhury2018energy, espinosa2021low, chiavassa2021investigation, fekih2021data}}.
+Becnel {et al.} \cite{becnel2019distributed} propose a low-cost pollution monitoring station for airborne PM, temperature, relative humidity, light intensity, carbon monoxide, nitrogen oxide, that performs a duty cycle scheme to save energy when the node operates as a mobile node.
+However, the calibration analysis is performed only for the case of the node connected to an uninterruptible power supply.
+Thus, there remains a relevant aspect to be studied in low-cost sensors, which is the impact of sensor sampling on calibration and subsequent air pollution estimation.